Single Tooth Implants

 Fully Restoring the Roots and Crowns of Teeth

 Your teeth are meant to work in a set; if even one is missing, it could adversely affect your oral health.
 The remaining teeth could move out of alignment, causing them to wear down faster and increasing the risk of developing cavities and gum disease.
 Also, without the stimulation of biting and chewing, your jaw will start to lose its density; as your jaw deteriorates, it can cause you to look older.
-At Blue Ridge Dental, Dr. Minutella, Dr. Feehan, and Dr. Schoeb can help you find a high quality replacement for your tooth.
+At Blue Ridge Dental, Dr. Minutella and Dr. Feehan can help you find a high quality replacement for your tooth.

 Single Tooth Replacement Options